psybits/gopsydose/README.md

 ## Security/Privacy

-The issue is currently no files are encrypted and can't be until a proper implementation is done, also since by default we're fetching drug information using the psychonautwiki API, it would be wise not to spam their servers too much.
+The issue is currently no files are encrypted and can't be until a proper implementation is done.
+Also since by default drug information is fetched using the psychonautwiki API, it would be wise not to spam their servers too much.
-We store all information locally on first fetch and use only the local info later for everything.
+The information is stored locally on first fetch and reused later for everything.
 This way even if the Internet goes down, the logger can still be used properly and the API servers can relax.

 For any more info, again: `gopsydose -help`